 Menu and Menu Item Titles

 A title describes a menu or menu item.
-People navigate menus and choose menu items based on their titles, so it’s important that titles be accurate and informative.
+People navigate menus and choose menu items based on their titles, so it’s important for the titles to be accurate and informative.

 Use title-style capitalization.
-This style is used consistently for menus and menu item titles throughout the system.
+Title-style capitalization is used consistently for menu and menu item titles throughout the system.
+For more information, see Apple Style Guide.

 A menu title describes the contents of the menu.